 - There are washrooms to be beautified, then cleaned daily and supplies maintained.

-- This job requires you to be at camp early on Friday (or even as early as 1 pm on Thursday) to prepare the washrooms.
+- This job requires you to be at camp by 1 pm on Thursday to prepare the washrooms.

 - You will then be responsible for cleaning and maintaining during the afternoon breaks each day, and staying until the washrooms are cleaned and locked up on our final day.